AdityaGummididala/AdityaGummididala/README.md

 # 👨🏻‍💻 Aditya Gummididala

-**`Tech Nerd (Developer/Creator)`**
+**`Tech Nerd (Developer)`**

-I'm a budding full-stack developer and content creator.
+I'm a budding full-stack developer.
 I love tech and I constantly keep myself updated on it, especially tech news related to computers, GPUs, etc. All of the coding projects mentioned are built by myself from the ground up.